SAM DEES-“A PROLIFIC SONGWRITER AND OCCASIONAL PERFORMER.”

 1971 proved to be an important year for Sam Dees.
 He signed to Chess Records, and released two singles, including the Larry Weiss penned Maryanna and Can You Be A One Man Woman.
 Despite the quality of music, Sam Dees wasn’t making that important commercial breakthrough.
 However, at least other artists were covering his songs.

 Rozetta Johnson covered A Woman’s Way, which was the B-Side to her single Mine Was Real.
-Sam wrote both songs using the nom de plume Lillian Dees.
+Sam wrote both songs with his wife Lillian Dees.
 He co-produced the songs with Clinton Moon.
 Released on Clintone Records, it reached number ninety-four in the US Billboard 100 and thirty-nine in the US R&B Charts.
 This was the first hit single Sam Dees had written.
 Despite this, Sam Dees saw himself as a singer first, and then a songwriter.

 Having written and produced his first hit single,Sam Dees hadn’t given up hope of forging a successful career as a songwriter.
 After leaving Chess, he signed to Clintone Records as a solo artist in 1972.